snaftaly/FinalProjectC/final_project/README.txt

 				the instructors.
 	presenters - holds a c file for all the menus presenters, and different c files for the world builder, play game and error message presenters.
-				 Additionally there is the presenters header file which contain all the models data structs (menu data. world builder data and play game data) and the different PHE functions declarations.
+				 Additionally there are three presenters header file:
+				 	- one for the menus and error message, which contain the menuData struct and the PHE functions declarations for all menus and the error message.
+				 	  We put the menus and error message in the same header file, since they all use the same struct for the model data.
+				 	- one for the world builder, which contains the WBdata structs and the worldBuilderPHE function decleration.
+				 	- one for the play game , which contains the PGdata structs and the PlayGamePHE function decleration.

 	views - holds a c file for all the menus views, and different c files for the world builder, play game and error message views.